DiogoDeAndrade/VisualPSO/README.md

 Parameter              | Description
 ---------------------- | -----------
--sampleradius\<radius> | Defines the radius to use as the neighborhood for computing Ralph's bell curve.
+<nobr>-sampleradius\<radius></nobr> | Defines the radius to use as the neighborhood for computing Ralph's bell curve.
 Note that this is a O(n²)operation, so large radius will take some time to compute.
 Default value is 5.
 -useresponse | Use the response value for computing Ralph's bell curve.
 This is the default.
 -usestimulus | Use the stimulus value, instead of the more traditional response value for computing Ralph's bell curve.
 -image\<index> | Selects a predefined image as the source image.
 Index must be na integer in the range [0,3].
 -image\<filename> | Loads an image from the given path and uses it as source image.
 Only JPG and PNG are valid.

 ### PSO options

 Parameter              | Description
 ---------------------- | -----------
 -w\<value> | Specifies ω.
 Default is 0.7.